 Urban Economics Association Student Prize Session (2018)

-Abstract: This paper analyzes the impact of the international student enrollment boom that occurred in the last decade on local housing markets.
-We construct a unique sample of American college towns that describes rarely studied local markets.
-These cities concentrate one third of the U.S. 4-year college enrollment and are characterized by high student representation of housing demand and geographic isolation.
-Using a modified shift-share instrument based on the historical distribution of foreign students across college towns, we find that international students increased rents by 1% and home prices by 1.6% on average relative to the housing boom peak.
-By exploiting highly stylized facts of housing markets in college towns, we show how within-city dynamics enabled international inflows to contribute to the replacement of single-family homes near campus and expansion of luxury rentals.
+Abstract: We study the impact of the 2005-2015 international student boom on local housing markets.
+By constructing a sample of American college towns characterizing rarely studied local markets, we show that international students exogenously sustained demand for rentals and residential investment even during the housing bust.
+Using an instrument based on the historical distribution of foreign students across college towns, we find that international students increased rents by 1% and home prices by 1.6% relative to the housing boom peak.
+An analysis exploiting within-city dynamics reveals that neighborhoods near campus absorbed international inflows by replacing single-family homes with apartment rentals.

 "Beyond tuition: The impact of cost of living on students"